Built for ambitious high school students with serious long-term goals.

 Generate weekly work

-Each milestone becomes concrete weekly tasks and, when useful, a small set of curated resources tied to the stage of the goal.
+Each milestone becomes concrete weekly tasks and a clear next move for the stage of the goal.

 Track skills and momentum